natehallpc/chatterbox/README.md

 Configuration instructions can be found below, and installation instructions are in their own section further down.

 ### Configuration
-- Ensure that variables to be read from PLCnext are not declared as 'local'; locals won't be accessible.
+- Ensure that variables to be read from PLCnext are not declared with an appropriate usage scope.
+For example, variables with usage 'local' won't be accessible.
 - Settings are provided via the `config.json` file.
 The provided file is a template listing all possible arguments.
 - Arguments not listed in the template will be ignored.
 - All arguments in the template are required except  those specified in the defaults section below.
 If the key file is password protected and `key_file_password` is not provided, you will be promted to enter it on the command line.